apache/usergrid/stack/loadtests/README.md

 * createOrg (**false**) - create the organization specified by the org configuration item (will continue if the org already exists)
 * createApp (**false**) - create the application specified by the app configuration item (will continue if the app already exists)
 * loadEntities (**false**) - load entities as part of setup, instead of as part of the test
-* scenarioType (**"nameRandomInfinite"**, "uuidRandomInfinite", "getByNameSequential", "getAllByCursor", "loadEntities", "updateEntities", "deleteEntities", "auditGetCollectionEntities", "auditVerifyCollectionEntities") - type of scenario to run, more details in test scripts section below
+* scenarioType (**"nameRandomInfinite"**, "uuidInfinite", "getByNameSequential", "getAllByCursor", "loadEntities", "updateEntities", "deleteEntities", "auditGetCollectionEntities", "auditVerifyCollectionEntities") - type of scenario to run, more details in test scripts section
 * rampUsers (**0**) - number of users to inject during the ramp up time
 * rampTime (**0**) - duration in seconds of the ramp up time
 * constantUsersPerSec (**0**) - number of users per second to inject during the constant injection time (decimal ok)